Deltares-research/EPIC-Tool/backend/README.md

 * Checkout the /backend directory of the EPIC-Tool repository somewhere recognizable.
 Such as /var/www/epictool-site/.

-* Execute our shell script.
+* For the first deployment we recommend executing our shell script.

     ```cli
     cd /var/www/epictool-site/